petershin/liferay-learn/docs/commerce/latest/en/inventory-management/using-the-inventory-management-system.md

 * Add a safety stock
 * View historical changes

-Before adding inventory for a product SKU, you must create at least one warehouse for storing the inventory.
+Before adding inventory for a product SKU or a [unit of measure](../product-management/creating-and-managing-products/products/units-of-measure.md), you must create at least one warehouse for storing the inventory.
 See [Setting Up Warehouses](./setting-up-warehouses.md) for more information.

 To access the inventory page, open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Inventory*.